ElmerKao/Stuff/Python Server/README.md

 This is a Simple chat on python 👨‍💻

-- As the name indicates the firt one is the Client part and the second is the Server part
+- As the name indicates the first one is the Client part and the second is the Server part

 - The server must be working all the time to make the chat work